-/default/scripts programs, Korn shell scripts, and related files miscellaneous files with user-oriented documentation and guidelines copies of software installation CDs for disaster recovery /default/installcdcopies
+/default/scripts programs, Korn shell scripts, and related files miscellaneous files with user-oriented documentation and guidelines

 Each of the above directories has an RCS subdirectory.
 The RCS software stores revision histories of each file in the RCS subdirectory (e.g., /default/input/RCS).
 Additional subdirectories in the common storage area that are not subject to revision control are: